GoogleChrome/web.dev/src/site/content/en/blog/url-protocol-handler/index.md

 ## Security considerations

-Since PWA installation requires the context to be secure, the present feature inherits this constraint.
+Since PWA installation requires the context to be secure, protocol handling inherits this constraint.
 The list of registered protocol handlers is not exposed to the web in any way so it cannot be used as a fingerprinting vector.